thisguytrades/thisguytrades.com/data/my-stock-trading-strategy/content.md

 _First things first: this is not financial advice.
 This is for educational and entertainment purposes only._

-Deciding on how you will trade stocks before you start trading stocks is important.
-This is the time when you make rational, logical, informed decisions, when your emotions don't get in a way.
+It's important to decide how you will trade stocks before you start trading stocks.
+Choose the time when you make rational, logical, informed decisions, when your emotions don't get in a way.

 When you have a stock trading plan in place, you're less effected by the emotions that you'll feel when the stock market goes up and down.

 And it will go up and down.
 Unpredictably.

-Here're the things that you need to decide on before you start buying shares:
+Here are the things that you need to decide on before you start buying shares:
 1. When do want to sell: the best case and the worst case.
 2. What profit you would like to get: the best case and the worst case.
 3. Can you afford to lose some or all of your invested money?